Googolplexic/personal-website/src/assets/projects/personal-website/description.md

-## My own personal website, made via TypeScript-React
+## My own personal website, made via TypeScript + React

 This website serves as my personal portfolio and was built using TypeScript and React.
 The site is hosted on GitHub Pages (and my domain *colemanlai.com*).
 Some key features I was focussing on:

 - Dark mode support using Tailwind CSS
   - Easy access button to switch between modes
 - Responsive design that works well on both mobile and desktop
-  - Not fully implemented yet
 - Portfolio project listing
   - Project showcase with image galleries
   - Markdown support for project descriptions